vvvv/The-Gray-Book/reference/getting-started/beta/user-interface.md

 There is a convenient logging window which you an open via `Quad Menu` -> `Windows` -> `Log`.
 See also [Debugging](../../hde/debugging-log.md).

 ## Docking Patches
 Patch windows and tool windows can be docked by simply dragging them in and out of other windows.
-See [settings](../../hde/settings.md) "Open previous documents/windows" to for options on restoring sessions.
+See [settings](../../hde/settings.md) "Open previous documents/windows" for options on restoring sessions.

 ## Open a nodes patch
 Where in beta you'd rightclick a node to open its corresponding patch, in VL you rightclick -> Open.